Ohio Theatre (Toledo, Ohio): Location

 The Ohio Theatre is located in Toledo's Polish International Village on Lagrange Street, the center of Toledo's largest concentration of people of Polish ancestry for over 130 years.
-The Ohio Theatre is a tremendous neighborhood asset and historical treasure that contributes to the uniqueness of the Lagrange Street business district.
-For generations, the Ohio Theatre has been a source of entertainment for Toledo area residents — from vaudeville and silent films, to movies and weekly serials, and even performing arts.
+The Ohio Theatre is a neighborhood asset and historical treasure that has been a source of entertainment for Toledo area residents — from vaudeville and silent films to movies and weekly serials, and even performing arts.